Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Corvara in Badia3/5 – Limited variety but good quality130km€59€3133/5 – Somewhat remote, can be tricky in winter2/5 – Tends to be on the pricey side3/5 – Fairly reliable3/5 – Some activities for kids, could do better

-Bolzano1/5 – Must drive to nearby resortsN/AN/AN/A5/5 – Excellent roads, regular train and bus services4/5 – City pricing, nearby ski resorts vary1/5 Need to drive to the resort2/5 – Urban activities
+Bolzano1/5 – Must drive to nearby resortsN/AN/AN/A5/5 – Excellent roads, regular train and bus services4/5 – City pricing1/5 Need to drive to the resort2/5 – Urban activities

 Where to stay in the Dolomites in winter – A comparison table

-I recommend checking the Dolomiti Superski website for the most up-to-date prices of the tickets.
-There are also options to buy special tickets to cover multiple areas for a total of 1,200km of slopes.
+I recommend checking the Dolomiti Superski website if you visit the Dolomites in winter.
+You will find resort maps and the possibility to buy special day/week tickets covering multiple areas, for a total of 1,200km of slopes.

 Beautiful Braies lake at sunrise in autumn in Dolomites.